joeromero/docs/content/cartodb_js/cartodb_js.md

 #### Bounds wrapper

-We have added easy method to get the bounding box for any dataset or filtered query using the CartoDB.js library.
-The getBounds function can be useful for guiding users to the right location on a map or for loading only the right data at the right time based on user actions.
+We have added an easy method to get the bounding box for any dataset or filtered query using the CartoDB.js library.
+The getBounds function can be useful for guiding users to the right location on a map or for loading only the desired data at the specified time based on user actions.

 <!-- BOUNDS WRAPPER -->